fbertos/atlax360-hi-exercise/README.md

   - DML sentences with any T-SQL CREATE INDEX sentence concluded
   - A new public GIT repository for the Python solution provided

+A requirements.txt file is provided with the dependencies needed.

 IMPORTANT: please notice we should discard any item when their last version, and only the last version, is disabled.